software-mansion-labs/revuer/README.md

 - identify if there are any reviewers exhibiting bias towards specific developers, in order to understand and resolve the issue.
 - gain insight into how my team operates, in order to have context during interactions with developers.
 - compare different repositories, to evaluate teams between each other.
+- find aggressive conversations (semantic analysis), to understand and resolve the root cause.

 ## Happy path
 1. Paste a link to the repo